-Eid ul-Adha (Festival of Sacrifice) is an important Islamic festival that is observed by Muslims worldwide.
+Eid ul-Adha (sometimes known as Eid al-Adha) is an important Islamic festival that is observed by Muslims worldwide.
 This is one of two Eid festivals celebrated by Muslims – the other being Eid ul-Fitr, which marks the end of Ramadan.

 The four-day festival starts on the 10th day of the lunar Islamic calendar month of Dhul Hijjah.
 Dhul Hijjah is when Hajj, the Islamic pilgrimage to Mecca in Saudi Arabia, takes place.
 Hajj is an obligation that every able-bodied Muslim who can afford to do so must fulfill.
 While Eid ul-Adha is always on the same Islamic calendar date, the date on the Gregorian calendar varies each year.
 This is because the Islamic calendar is lunar and about ten days shorter than the Gregorian solar calendar.
 The beginning of Eid ul-Adha is the day after the Muslim pilgrims descend from Mount Arafat at the end of Hajj.

-Muslims in Pakistan, and all over the world, look forward to Eid ul-Adha as a time to worship, participate in charitable acts as an acknowledgement that all blessings come from Allah, and strengthen ties with family and friends.
+Muslims in Pakistan, and all over the world, look forward to it as a time to worship, participate in charitable acts as an acknowledgement that all blessings come from Allah, and strengthen ties with family and friends.

 http://commons.wikimedia.org/wiki/File:Eid_Prayers_at_Barashalghar,_Debidwar,_Comilla.jpg Author: Mohammed Tawsif Salam